Packaging firm taps AI to cut waste, save costs in production process

 Almost 500 firms have adopted or are in the process of implementing solutions under the initiative.

-The scheme was announced in March 2020 to help companies deepen their digital capabilities and deal with difficult situations so they can continue to function with little disruption.
+The scheme was announced in March 2020 to help companies deepen their digital capabilities and deal with difficult situations so they can continue to function with little disruptions.

 For Federal Packaging, the company hopes that by using the AI solution co-funded by the scheme, it can detect machine issues earlier and rectify them faster.